bebzbzbz/Recipe-Haven/README.md

 **Version Control:**
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)

 ## Getting Started

-Here is a guide on how to set up and run the Pokémon API project on your local computer:
+Here is a guide on how to set up and run the Recipe Haven project on your local computer:

 ### Prerequisites